gaosh/gaosh.github.io/_courses/cop_3330_spring25.md

 Absolute C++ (3rd Edition) authored by Walter Savitch

 ## Course Objectives
 Upon completion of the course, the student will:

-• Understand the Object-Oriented Programming concept and be able to discuss the differences between procedural and object-oriented languages.
+- **Understand the Object-Oriented Programming concept** and be able to discuss the differences between procedural and object-oriented languages.
-• Demonstrate the ability to create and use classes within the C++ programming language
+- **Demonstrate the ability to create and use classes** within the C++ programming language.
-• Demonstrate the ability to create, compile, and execute programs in multiple compiler environments (typically Microsoft Visual C++ and the GNU g++ compiler in unix) using the Object-Oriented design model.
+- **Demonstrate the ability to create, compile, and execute programs** in multiple compiler environments (typically Microsoft Visual C++ and the GNU g++ compiler in Unix) using the Object-Oriented design model.
-• Be able to build C++ classes using appropriate encapsulation and design principles
+- **Be able to build C++ classes** using appropriate encapsulation and design principles.
-• Demonstrate the use of arrays and pointers in the solution of programming problems using C++
+- **Demonstrate the use of arrays and pointers** in the solution of programming problems using C++.
-• Be able to program using important C++ techniques, such as composition of objects, operator overloads, dynamic memory allocation, inheritance and polymorphism, file I/O, exception handling, templates, bitwise operations, preprocessor directives, and basic data structure
+- **Be able to program using important C++ techniques**, such as composition of objects, operator overloads, dynamic memory allocation, inheritance and polymorphism, file I/O, exception handling, templates, bitwise operations, preprocessor directives, and basic data structures.

 ## Course Assignments and Evaluation
 The final course grade consists of the following components: